bezurn004/Obsi-Forge-Apedia/Oracles/Factions/OCL_Faction-Relations.md

 ^table-ISSF-Core1-0-OclFactionRelationship

 ## Oracle: Faction Rumors
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Use this table when you are in a position to investigate a faction by uncovering secrets or fishing for gossip.
+> Use this table when you are in a position to investigate a faction by uncovering secrets or fishing for gossip. ^guidance-OclFactionRumors

 | 1d100 | Result |
 |:---:|:--- |